gleisonsdm/Kuifje-Documentation/Chapter 01/Internal Choice.md

 # Internal Choice

-Often, it is necessary to model choices that are not visible to the adversary.
+Kuifjes allows internal probabilistic choice --whose results are not visible to the adversary-- among values.
-To such situations, Kuifje allow as to explicitly assign such choices to a variable.
 The syntax follows below.

 Example: